Must-See Cultural Sites in NYC

 Photo by demerzel21 on Adobe Stock

-Artists in music, dance, literature, art, theater, fashion, and film from around the globe travel to New York City to achieve their dreams.
+Artists from around the globe, from music, dance, literature, art, theater, fashion, and film, have traveled to New York City to achieve their dreams.
 Famous literary figures, including Washington Irving of “Sleep Hollow,” found success in New York.

 The Diverse Culture of New York City